johyexson/Retail_Sales_Analysis/README.md

 * Created a dashboard using PowerBI Desktop to visualize the results and findings

 NOTE:
-I decided to use both visualization tools because I wanted to try out my skills in both.
+I decided to use these two visualization tools because I wanted to try out my skills in both.
 # Tools
 * Excel
 * SQL(PostgreSQL)